farnooshoa/Linkedin/README.md

-project-genai-post-generator
+### project-genai-post-generator
-Generate LinkedIn posts that match your writing style using GenAI This tool helps LinkedIn influencers analyze their past posts and generate new ones that sound just like them.
+## An AI-powered tool to generate LinkedIn posts in your personal writing style.

+This project helps LinkedIn influencers generate new posts that are consistent with their past writing.
+By analyzing previous posts for tone, topic, and length, the tool uses GenAI to draft new content that matches the influencer’s voice.
-What It Does
-Let’s say Mohan is a LinkedIn influencer who wants help writing future posts.
-He can upload his past posts to this tool, and it will:

-Analyze and extract key attributes (e.g., topic, language, length).

-Use those attributes to generate new posts using GenAI that align with his unique voice and style.
+Features
+** Analyze past LinkedIn posts to extract:

+* Topic

+* Language

+* Length

+** Select desired post attributes (topic, language, length) for generation

+** Generate new posts using few-shot learning to reflect original writing style

+** Simple and interactive Streamlit UI